|England||Contents||Information relating to all of Middlesex||Middlesex Parishes|

 For maps showing only the City of London and not other parts of Middlesex, see the London page.

-The County Asylums website has information about the local authority funded mental hospitals in London (both the City of London and the 1889-1963 London County Council) and in Middlesex.
+The former County Asylums website had information about the local authority funded mental hospitals in London (both the City of London and the 1889-1963 London County Council) and in Middlesex.

 Simon Forman, the notorious London astrologer, recorded 10,000 consultations between 1596 and 1603.
 Most of these are medical.
 Forman's casebooks can now be searched by name (of any party involved), date, sex, age, topic of consultation and many other criteria.
 The edition includes images of all the manuscript pages of Forman's first volume, and more will follow.
 They are available from the Casebooks Project at the Department of History and Philosophy of Science of the University of Cambridge